blaix/doitanyway/TASKFILES.md

 ## Syncing and Mobile

-* Git for sync is very appealing.
-I can very explicitly deal with conflicts.
+* Sync happens the same way you'd sync any other directory of files: syncthing, dropbox, git, etc.
-* `dia` should have nag if there are local or remote differences. (unless it's not a git repo?)
+* Dia does NOT manage sync for you.
+It will never change files implicitly.
-* remote sqlite db set up for mobile convenience?
+* remote sqlite db as a read-only view into your tasks on web and mobile
   * gren process keeps it updated using FileSystem.watch
-  * md5 hash of task file contents + project/filename as id
+  * md5 hash of task file contents + project/filename as id?
     * insert where doesn't exist in db, delete where doesn't exist in filesystem
   * ws4sqlite serves db + static gren webapp:
     * read-only view of all tasks
-  * link to github to edit task! (unless it's not a git repo?)
+    * edit remote file? if so, how?
     * quick-add tasks to inbox or now:
       * adds to a mobile queue in the db
       * `dia` pulls this on startup, creates files, and removes the entry
       * first come first serve. rely on normal file syncing